maxisawesome/maxisawesome.github.io/life_advice_from_kungfu.md

 If you were a basketball player you would be aware of your own strengths and weaknesses in order to account for them in game as well as improve upon them.
 No different in your profession - the only difference is that the skill you do is not basketball, it's whatever it is you do for work.
 I, for example, am good at prioritization and putting down code.
 I am less good at working long hours and tackling large problems with no structured approach.
 With this in mind, I look for opportunities to practice these things and improve from there.

 ### Do things step by step, one by one, so that you know what changes are most important.
 Be thorough and don't rush.
-This goes for all experimentation you do on anything.
+This goes for any experimentation that you do.
 ### 80% done is 50% done.
 I continuously underestimate the effort the last mile of any project will take.
 Given that the end is the impression you'll leave people with it's especially important.
 Adjust your trajectory accordingly.